j-sieben/UTL_TEXT/README.md

 All these options are available not only with `BULK_REPLACE`, but with `GENERATE_TEXT` and `GENEREATE_TEXT_TABLE` as well, as all of them reuse the same `BULK_REPLACE`engine underneath.

+`BULK_REPLACE` is available as a procedure and a function overload, plus an overload that accepts a template as a parameter and a list of replacement chunks as a PL/SQL table of type CLOB indexed by varchar2.
+This comes in handy if you have your replacement chunks in that format.

 ### GENERATE_TEXT

 `GENERATE_TEXT` extends the possibilites of `BULK_REPLACE` by calling the method within the context of a cursor.